Leaking California oil pipe’s safeguards not fully working

 But in its report the company says the leak wasn’t discovered until 8 a.m. that day, by a third-party contractor who reported an offshore slick and notified personnel on a nearby Beta oil platform.
 The spill wasn’t reported to authorities until more than an hour later.

-Spokesperson Amy Conway with Amplify Energy declined to answer questions from AP about the leak detection system.
+Spokesperson Amy Conway with Amplify Energy declined to answer questions from AP about the leak detection system, citing the ongoing investigation.

 “Amplify continues to remain committed to working with the regulatory agencies investigating this event,” she said.